Persepolis Broadcast: Tunisian Television Station President Apologizes to Offended Muslims

 Susan Sarandon & Michael Moore + Jane Fonda support Occupy Wall Street protesters

-Susan Sarandon was one of several show business celebrities who personally visited with Occupy Wall Street protesters to lend them support.
+Liberal activist and Best Actress Oscar winner Susan Sarandon (Dead Man Walking, 1995) was one of several show business celebrities who personally visited with Occupy Wall Street protesters to lend them support.

 “I don’t know that much about Wall Street,” Sarandon was quoted as saying in The Associated Press, “but if I was running a business and I made that big of a mistake and lost that many people’s future, I don’t think I would get a bonus or even keep my job.”